AntonioNoack/RemsEngine/README.md

 - 64-bit fp transformations for universe-scale games
   - on GPU-side, camera is always at origin, FP32
 - AABB optimized scene hierarchy
-- mods / plugins from the start: your game is a mod for the engine
+- mods / plugins from the start: your game is a mod(ule) for the engine
-- automatic file reload, on file change
+- in editor: automatic file reload, on file change
-- utilities like path-finding
 - heavy operations are cache-based, with automatic free after not-requesting for a set time
-  - ImageCPUCache, ImageGPUCache
+  - ImageCache/TextureCache (CPU/GPU)
   - MeshCache, AnimationCache, PrefabCache
   - AudioCache
   - FontManager for textures and sizes
   - PDFCache, VideoCache
-  - file metadata
+  - (File)MetadataCache
 - very basic Lua scripting

 ### File Formats